Sacred-Geometry/YinYangGenerator/README.md

 # Yin Yang Generator

-A free, browser-based tool for constructing a yin–yang symbol from precise golden-ratio (φ / Φ) relationships, with a live-adjustable eye size, color presets, two measurement overlays, and PNG/SVG export.
+A free, browser-based tool for constructing a yin–yang symbol from precise golden-ratio (φ / Φ) relationships, with a live-adjustable eye sizing, color presets, two measurement overlays, and PNG/SVG export.
 No install, no build step — it's a single HTML file you can open directly or host as a static page.